2020/21 at University College Birmingham

 The library at The Link will be available from 9am to 9pm on Monday to Friday.
 This is for use by students who do not have IT equipment or space to study at home.
 It is also possible to borrow library books using the click and collect service.

-Camden House is also be available if you need to use the computers.
+Camden House is also available if you need to use the computers.
 There will be IT staff on site if you are having any technical problems.
 Alternatively, you can see phone and online contact details for IT support here.

 For more information, please see the Other support services section below.